-New Report Reveals How Africa Cup Of Nations (AFCON) 2025 Is Becoming A Global Sports And Commercial Powerhouse
+New Report Reveals How Africa Cup of Nations (AFCON) 2025 Is Becoming a Global Sports and Commercial Powerhouse

-Africa Sports Unified (ASU) ( ), a boutique strategic consultancy and intelligence platform focused on the Pan-African sports economy, today announces the release of its Africa Cup of Nations 2025 Overview Report.
+(MENAFN- News.Africa-Wire) LONDON, United Kingdom, January 17, 2026/ -- Africa Sports Unified (ASU) (), a boutique strategic consultancy and intelligence platform focused on the Pan-African sports economy, today announces the release of its Africa Cup of Nations 2025 Overview Report.

 Hosted by Morocco and staged for the first time in the December–January global football window, AFCON 2025 marks a major inflection point in the evolution of African football as a world-class sporting and commercial property.
 The tournament features 24 national teams and takes place across nine modernised stadiums in six Moroccan cities.